 5. Chidorigafuchi Park

-While its cherry blossom festival will have been over when the yaezakura bloom, Chidorigafuchi has a few of the late-blooming cherry trees among its 170 trees.
-This park gets extremely crowded at the peak of cherry blossom season, what with the many picnicking groups and people renting boats to ride down the moat, so if you want a quiet, peaceful stroll, go to Chidorigafuchi for some yaezakura.
+While its cherry blossom festival will be over by the time the yaezakura bloom, Chidorigafuchi Park at the Imperial Palace has a few of the late-blooming cherry trees among its 170 trees.
+This park gets extremely crowded at the peak of cherry blossom season, what with the many picnicking groups and people renting boats to ride down the moat, so if you want a quiet, peaceful stroll, go to Chidorigafuchi for some yaezakura, rather.

 6. Ueno Park

-As the name implies, this shotengai (shopping street) in the Setagaya Ward is lined with cherry trees.
-There are about 200 mom-and-pop shops there, so if you want to support local businesses, this is one of the places to go—and then you can admire the cherry blossoms while taking a break from shopping.
-They’ve also got a cherry blossom festival which usually takes place later than usual.
-For 2017, it’ll be on April 16, a Sunday, from 11:30 am-5:00 pm, and will feature parades, music, and performances.
+As the name implies, this shotengai (shopping street) in Setagaya is lined with cherry trees.
+There are about 200 mom-and-pop shops here, so if you want to support local businesses, this is one of the places to go—and then you can admire the cherry blossoms while taking a break from shopping.

 8. Kinuta Park

 If Sakura-shinmachi appeals to you, you might as well combine it with a visit to the relatively nearby Kinuta Park.
-Kinuta Park doesn’t really do public transport so it’s either a 19-minute walk to the northwest of Yoga Station or a 30-minute walk to the west of Sakura-Shinmachi.
-Despite the dearth of public transport, it is a popular hanami spot which is particularly famed for its late-blooming yaezakura.
+This place doesn’t really do public transport, so it’s either a 20-minute walk to the northwest of Yoga Station, or a 30-minute walk to the west of Sakura-Shinmachi.
+Despite being a little out of the way, it’s a popular hanami spot which is famed for its late-blooming yaezakura.